The State of Redistricting Litigation (July 2017 Edition)

 On January 27, the panel rejected the state’s request to stay a remedy pending Supreme Court review and ordered the Wisconsin Legislature to put a remedial redistricting plan in place by November 1, 2017 for the 2018 elections.
 The panel order allowed the legislature to take the lead in drafting the remedial map over the plaintiffs’ objections, concluding that the legislature is “the best institution ‘to identify and then reconcile traditional state policies within the constitutionally mandated framework of substantial population equality.’”

-Update: On June 19, the Supreme Court announced it will hear oral arguments in the case in the fall.
-The Court also granted the state's request to stay the decision of the lower court while it considers the case.
+The Supreme Court announced it will hear oral arguments in the case on October 3.
+The Court also granted the state’s request to stay the decision of the lower court while it considers the case.

 Key pleadings for Gill v.
 Whitford can be found here.